Th3g3ntl3m4nX0/Th3g3ntl3m4nX0.github.io/_posts/2023-09-12-CyberSploit1.md

-> **[Cybersploit1](https://portal.offsec.com/labs/play)**  is a boot2root VM from Offsec Proving Grounds. it's also a fairly simple linux box.
+> **[Cybersploit1](https://portal.offsec.com/labs/play)**  is a boot2root Linux Machine from Offsec Proving Grounds. it's also a fairly simple linux box.
 We shall start with `nmap` scan to see the ports open on the machine.
 We will later  use `gobuster` for directory brute force and from there we would find where you can get something interesting to gid deeper.
 So we shall login with `SSH`  which will give us the initial access to the system.
 Finally we shall do privilege escalation by uploading the 'overlayfs' Local Privilege Escalation  exploit from `ExolitDB` to get root privileges.
 {: .prompt-tip }

 `Ready, set, pwn!`